-Cameron Bryant is set to be arraigned on charges tied to the May 6 crash that left 17-year-old Stephon Harris dead.
-Kent County Prosecutor Chris Becker revealed Bryant's identity ahead of his arraignment hearing, which is scheduled for Friday afternoon.
+Cameron Bryant was arraigned on charges tied to the May 6 crash that left 17-year-old Stephon Harris dead.
+Bryant pleaded not guilty to the charge.

-The 29-year-old will face one count of failure to stop at the scene of an accident when at fault resulting in death.
+The 29-year-old faces one count of failure to stop at the scene of an accident when at fault resulting in death.
 The felony charge could result in a maximum of 15 years in prison, if Bryant is found guilty.

 Bryant is accused of hitting Harris as the 17-year-old was walking home after work on the night of May 6.
 The teen's body was found by loved ones lying near the intersection of Eastern Avenue near Hardwick Street hours later.